OWASP/www-project-developer-guide/draft/04-foundations/01-security-fundamentals.md

 #### AAA

-CIA is often extended with Authentication, Authorization and Auditing as these are closely linked to CIA concepts.
+The CIA triad is often extended with Authentication, Authorization and Auditing as these are closely linked to CIA concepts.
 CIA has a strong dependency on Authentication and Authorization;
 the confidentiality and integrity of sensitive data can not be assured without them.
 Auditing is added as it can provide the mechanism to ensure proof of any interaction with the system.

 #### Authentication

-Authentication is about confirming the identity of the entity that wants to interact with a secure system.
+[Authentication][csauthn] is about confirming the identity of the entity that wants to interact with a secure system.
 For example the entity could be an automated client or a human actor;
 in either case authentication is required for a secure application.

 #### Authorization

-Authorization is about specifying access rights to secure resources (data, services, files, applications, etc).
+[Authorization][csauthz] is about specifying access rights to secure resources (data, services, files, applications, etc).
 These rights describe the privileges or access levels related to the resources that are being secured.
 Authorization is usually preceded by successful authentication.